-Course: #8156 Grade: 9 Length: Year Prerequisite: Individualized Education Plan team meeting This course meets graduation requirements for science credit and is categorized as a Specialized Academic Instruction (SAI) course.
+Course: #8156 Grade: 9 Length: Year

+This course meets graduation requirements for science credit and is categorized as a Specialized Academic Instruction (SAI) course.
 During this course, students will demonstrate their understanding of biological concepts and processes as they apply to various biological systems.
 Students will gain experience in the use of various scientific instruments, tools, and measuring devices as well as the proper techniques in their use.